Coordinating the deployment of a new intranet project with a company’s goals and strategic plans sets up your intranet to be a success.

 - What consideration will be given to mobility – will parts of the intranet be made responsive, what content/access will be served to mobile users and why?

 User behaviour is not the only important factor to consider when planning your intranet project.
 It’s also important to have a thorough understanding of the business requirements of your company.
-For example, if you’re building an intranet to speed up transactional processes, then what applications and changes to the database will facilitate this and automate some of the processes which are usually carried out by staff?
+For example, if you’re building an intranet to speed up transactional processes, then what applications and changes to the database will facilitate this and automate some of the business processes across your organisation?

-To understand the user, the project manager should, in the early planning stages:
+To understand the user, the project manager should, in the early planning stages of building or improving corporate intranets, conduct the following intranet functional requirements tasks:

 - Carry out user surveys to determine how staff currently use the network